Assured tenants have strong rights and can only be evicted in certain situations.

 Report repairs problems to the housing association immediately.

-The housing association should give you information about what repairs you are responsible for.
+The housing association should give you information about any repairs you are responsible for.
 This normally includes internal decoration and paying for any damage you cause.

 If the housing association plans to do major work, it should consult you before the work begins.
 You may have to be rehoused while the work is done.